IP Security API

 • If an invalid (a random value) API key is provided.

-• If your account has been disabled or locked to use by the admin due to abuse or illegal activity.
+• If your account has been disabled or locked to use due to abuse or illegal activity.

 • When the request to IP Security API is made using API key for a database subscription